hayleyygregg/AAD118/README.md

 > The peacock feather on Dorian Grey, for example, plays on the book’s themes of vanity and the superficial, whereas the leaf motif on Jane Eyre refers directly to the lightning-blasted chestnut tree, a concrete element in the text that serves as a potent symbol of the book’s central relationship.

 I love Marian Bantjes's work also.
 At Christmas I purchased some of her books, one being 'I Wonder' which is beautifully designed!
-The pattern and gold colour used is so eyecatching it just jumps out of the bookshelf!
+The pattern and gold colour used is so eye-catching it just jumps out of the bookshelf!

 ![I Wonder Book Cover](http://www.bantjes.com/sites/default/files/images/bantjes_wonder-cov2.jpg)

-Coralie has also used eyecatching metallic colours for one of her book cover designs for [F. Scott Fitzgerald, 2010](http://cb-smith.com/f-scott-fitzgerald/), which is also another favourite of mine:
+Coralie has also used eye-catching metallic colours for one of her book cover designs for [F. Scott Fitzgerald, 2010](http://cb-smith.com/f-scott-fitzgerald/), which is also another favorite of mine:

  ![Book Covers](https://timesbytwelve.files.wordpress.com/2011/01/f_scott_fitzgerald.png)